mjansche/pynini/README_orig.rst

     cython -3 --cplus -o pynini.cc pynini.pyx

 and then (re)compile as described above.
-There are still some warts related to the switch from byte to Unicode strings.
+There are still some warts related to the switch from byte to Unicode strings which will be handled in a future version.

 License
 -------